wardencam360/wardencam_manual/camera.rst

 Camera Settings
 ===============
-| **Changing the camera settings is only effective if the device is being used as the camera.**
+| **Camera settings for Camera Mode Only.
+Viewer Mode takes the camera settings of that device**
 |
 | |user options|